Jaemin-c/valorant-analysis/README.md

 | `rating`        | Player's actual rank (Radiant, Immortal 1/2/3). |
 | `agent_1`       | The agent most commonly played by the user. |

-We focus our analysis on these columns to explore which gameplay stats most strongly correlate with Radiant-level success, and whether some Immortals show Radiant-like characteristics.
+I chose to focus my analysis on these columns to explore which gameplay stats most strongly correlate with Radiant-level success — and to see whether some Immortal players might actually exhibit Radiant-like characteristics.

 ## Step 2: Data Cleaning and Exploratory Data Analysis
-To conduct a meaningful analysis and build a reliable model, we first needed to clean and understand our dataset.
-In this step, we performed both **data cleaning** to prepare the dataset for modeling, and **exploratory data analysis (EDA)** to uncover patterns and distributions in key variables.
+To conduct a meaningful analysis and build a reliable model, I first needed to clean and understand my dataset.
+In this step, I focused on both data cleaning — to prepare the dataset for modeling — and exploratory data analysis (EDA) to uncover patterns and distributions in the key variables I planned to use.

 ### Part 1: Data Cleaning
 ### 1. Parsing Numerical Columns